 The technology within speech recognition software goes beyond what most of us know.
 Speech-to-text, such as Speechmatics’ Autonomous Speech Recognition (ASR), stretches its influence across society.
 This article will dive into seven examples of speech recognition and areas where speech-to-text technology makes a valuable difference.

 1) Doctor’s Virtual Assistant

 Despite having vastly different healthcare systems, both the US and the UK suffer from extended wait times.
 It’s clear that hospitals around the world would benefit from anything that saves them time.

 If doctors have easy access to speech-to-text technology, they shorten the average appointment by converting their notes from speech to text instead of transcribing by hand.
 The less time a doctor spends typing their notes, the more patients they can see during a day.

-Furthermore, effective voice recognition systems such as our world-leading ASR cuts out the middleman more frequently.
-Instead of waiting for a human operative, many medical institutions use voice recognition to help you identify your symptoms and whether you need a doctor.
+Furthermore, effective speech recognition systems such as our world-leading ASR cuts out the middleman more frequently.
+Instead of waiting for a human operative, many medical institutions use speech recognition to help you identify your symptoms and whether you need a doctor.

 There is, however, a concern with the information speech-to-text software would ingest – it would likely need to be validated by recognized medical institutions from a data security perspective.

 Despite this, speech-to-text in healthcare seems like a no brainer.
 When you save time, you save lives.

 2) Autonomous Bank Deposits